myStockOptions.com Expands Tax-Return Guidance To Help The Millions Of US Taxpayers Who Have Equity Compensation

 Pro Membership Gives Advisors A Crucial Edge During Tax Season

 myStockOptions.com Pro is a special membership for financial advisors, CPAs, and other professionals who have clients with stock compensation.
-MSO Pro gives advisors full access to the whole website and special features in the tools, where they can track and model stock grants for multiple clients (5, 10, 25, or more).
+MSO Pro gives advisors full access to the whole website and special features in the tools, where they can track and model stock grants for up to 25 clients.
 Access to the vast library of content at myStockOptions.com puts answers to tough client questions right at the fingertips of advisors, who can create PDFs of crucial content with their logo on it for distribution to clients.
-For more information, visit myStockOptions.com, email firstname.lastname@example.org, or call 617-734-1979.
+For more information, visit myStockOptions.com, email email@example.com, or call 617-734-1979.

-For companies, education is vital for ensuring that stock compensation motivates and retains highly valued employees and executives.
-The expert yet reader-friendly content at myStockOptions.com is ideally suited for licensing by companies and stock plan providers for their stock plan participants.
+All the content on myStockOptions.com is ideally suited for licensing by companies and stock plan providers for their stock plan participants.
 A customized version of the website's award-winning content can be seamlessly woven into companies' HR, benefits, and/or compensation portals.
 Accessible through any internet browser, 24 hours a day, 7 days a week, licensed content from myStockOptions.com lets stock plan participants answer their own questions about their stock grants whenever they need to learn more—saving time for the stock plan staff and costs for the company.
-For more information, visit http://mystockoptions.com, email email@example.com, or call 617-734-1979.
+For more information, visit myStockOptions.com, email firstname.lastname@example.org, or call 617-734-1979.

 With exclusive articles, 800+ FAQs, podcasts, videos, the Tax Center, interactive quizzes, the Learning Center with courses for CE credit, the Global Tax Guide, an extensive glossary, a smartphone app for iOS and Android devices, and dynamic patented tools, myStockOptions.com is the premier online resource of educational content and tools on stock options, restricted stock, restricted stock units, performance shares, stock appreciation rights, and employee stock purchase plans. myStockOptions.com is written and managed by leading experts in equity compensation, and is produced by a company with a long history of successful publications explaining complex legal and financial subjects in plain English.